itscodenation/flw1-rps-20-21-starter/INSTRUCTIONS.md

 1) Fork this repo to your own github account.
 2) Clone this repo into your own Cloud9 account workspace.
 3) Create your README.md file.
-4) Follow the instuctions in the comments
+4) Follow the instuctions in the comments to create your project

-## Homework
-Instructor will assign homework based on progress in class.
+5) Push all changes to GitHub.
+6) Host project on gh-pages.
+7) Add links to working url and project source code to your portfolio with an image and short description of the project.